sasquach45932/sotdl-chargen/README.md

 This module requires the [Shadow of the Demon Lord Compendia](https://foundryvtt.com/packages/sdlc-1000).
 It's a paid module you need to purchase it.

 Module fetches all the ancestries from the `sdlc-*` compendia.
-Those ancestries which name contains † sign are not fully supported, rolltable results will NOT be rolled and/or will NOT be applied on actor.
+Those ancestries which name contains † sign are not fully supported, not all rolltable will be rolled and results will NOT be applied on actor.

 The module supports:
 - Attribute re-rolling, using Formula: `BaseValue-2 + 1d3`